 Myth #1- Random roommates will result in disaster

 It may be scary to go totally random in your roommate selection and put all your faith into the university to find someone for you to live with 24/7 for months.
 But it really isn’t as scary as you may think.
 I went random with my roommate selection and she ended up becoming one of my best friends in college.
+We still talk to each other, 4 years later.
 I can’t imagine having a different roommate my freshman year and I am so happy that I decided to let the University select a roommate for me.

 Myth #2- “I didn’t study in high school and I got all A’s so I don’t need to study in college.”

 This was a statement I made my first week of school.
 When I was in high school, I would quickly study the night before a test and be good to go.
 College requires a lot more studying than my high school classes ever did.
 But, don’t let this discourage you.
-If you put in the time to study and complete your assignments before the tests or due dates, you will do just fine in college.
-It’s when you don’t study that your grades will start to suffer.
+If you show up to class, do your homework, and study for tests you will be just fine in college.
+It’s when you don’t do these things that your grades will start to suffer.

 Myth#3- “High school started at 8 so I can take an 8am class.”

 If you’re a morning person, go for it.
 If you are not a morning person avoid 8am classes if you can!
 I can’t tell you how many times I strolled into my 8am still wearing the clothes I slept in.
 After staying up late study or socializing, you will quickly realize that an 8am will cause you to constantly be sleep deprived.
 In college, sleep will become sacred and you need to get as much of that as possible.
 If an 8am is something that you choose to take, make sure you have a plan as to when you will study, socialize and even what time you will go to bed to get those needed hours in.

 Myth #4- RA’s are out to get you